 Other options exist for a home listening program as well which involves listening (15-30 min a day) to classical music that has been acoustically modified and delivered through special headphones by both air and bone conduction to provide enhanced or filtered signals in certain frequencies.

-Listening therapy is excellent for those with PTSD, sensory processing disorder (Hall and Case-Smith, 2007), ADHD, auditory processing disorder, FASD, autism, brain injury.
+Listening therapy is excellent for those with sensory processing disorder (Hall and Case-Smith, 2007) and diagnoses that present with sensory processing difficulties.

 Look at these videos